wfleurant/cjdmap/README.md

 than attempt to find any and all routes, cjdmap outputs the route returned by the CJDNS RouterModule_lookup function.

-I think these routes are accurate, but make for sufficient estimates.
+I don't think these routes are accurate, but make for sufficient estimates.

 Screenshot http://urlcloud.net/uuhM